 Transvaginal mesh is a surgical net-like material, usually made from polypropylene plastic, that is used to strengthen vaginal wall tissue that is either stretched or too weak to support surrounding organs.
 The material, which had previously been used in hernia surgeries and to correct incontinence issues, began to be used in vaginal surgeries in the early 2000s instead of dissolvable sutures which tended to have a higher rate of failure.
 Unlike those temporary sutures, transvaginal mesh is a durable and much more permanent material.

-Without long-term clinical trials and testing, problems with the material and the techniques used to implant it into vaginal tissue were not identified until women began experiencing distressing and damaging symptoms years later.
+Problems with the material and the techniques used to implant it into vaginal tissue were not identified until women began experiencing distressing and damaging symptoms years later.
 Abdominal pain, infection, vaginal bleeding, mesh erosion (where the material transferred through the vaginal wall and even into other organs), and mesh contraction were reported by many women, prompting regulatory health agencies such as the US Food and Drug Administration to reclassify the material as a “high-risk” and note that complications are “not rare.”
 Health Canada issued a notice to hospitals about these complications on February 4, 2010.

 These complications are extremely serious and may be permanent.
 Revision surgery is sometime required, but not necessarily always completely successful or able to eliminate symptoms related to these complications.